nerudaj/dgm-template/docs/AppIcons.md

 ![New image asset](images/android_icon_generation.png)

 Set up the dialog as shown on the screen and provide the path to your full icon.
 Click next and finish.
-This will generate your icons in the build folder so navigate to the folder in which you've configured CMake and go to: `app/src/main/res`, copy all `mipmap-*` folders and paste them into the root of the repo into `android/res`, confirm overwrite files.
+This will generate your icons in the build folder so navigate to the folder in which you've configured CMake and go to: `app/src/main/res`, rename all `mipmap-*` folders to `drawable-*`, copy them, and paste them into the root of the repo into `android/res`, confirm overwrite files.

 ## Windows